PREVENTATIVE APPROACHES IN HACKNEY

 PROBLEM

-Covid has exacerbated existing issues faced by people living in Hackney, as well as creating new ones.
-Social distancing and longer-term economic consequences have impacted people who are already disadvantaged, women have been more likely to be furloughed or made redundant, there is a higher rate of deaths due to Covid among older and Black and Asian residents, and the economic and social impact has been heightened by austerity.
+COVID-19 exacerbated existing issues faced by people living in Hackney, as well as creating new ones.
+Social distancing and longer-term economic consequences impacted people who were already disadvantaged, women were been more likely to be furloughed or made redundant, there was a higher rate of deaths due to COVID among older and Black and Asian residents, and the economic and social impact was been heightened by austerity.

 Reactive ways of working mean that people often slip through the net and reach crisis, when something could have been done far earlier to support them.